-NMT Location 8: VAN Renfrew Location: Commissioner St near N Renfrew St, Vancouver.
+South Shore - NMT Location 8: VAN Renfrew

+Location: Commissioner St near N Renfrew St, Vancouver.

 Dominant Noise Sources: Commissioner Street truck traffic accelerating away from gates, rail activities (passbys and rail squeal).

 Community Noise Level Comparison: Noise levels at NMT are slightly higher (~3 dBA) than experienced at nearest residences.
-Data between June-Aug 2019 unavailable due to switch over.

-There were minimal alerts generated at this site in 2021.
-Most Alertas were generated at night time.
+There were minimal alerts generated at this site.
+Most alerts were generated during nighttime.
+There was no clear trend for any of the alerts.